YogaNovvaindra/kube/README.md

 This Git repository is organized to support a GitOps workflow with ArgoCD:

-- **`gitops/`**: This directory contains ArgoCD `Application` custom resources.
-Each file typically defines an application or a group of related applications to be deployed and managed by ArgoCD.
-These definitions point to the actual Kubernetes manifests, Helm charts, or Kustomizations for each application.
+- **`gitops/`**: GitOps orchestration directory containing ArgoCD `Application` definitions.
+These resources manage the lifecycle of all cluster applications, including core infrastructure and user services.
-- **`apps.yml`**: This file, located in the root, is an ArgoCD `Application` definition that implements the app-of-apps pattern.
-It tells ArgoCD to monitor the `gitops/` directory, effectively deploying all applications defined within that path.
+- **`apps.yml`**: Implementation of the "App-of-Apps" pattern, serving as the root entry point for ArgoCD to manage the `gitops/` directory.
-- **Application Manifest Directories (e.g., `harbor/`, `monitoring/`, `tools/`, `services/`, etc.)**: Each of these top-level directories typically holds the raw Kubernetes YAML manifests, Kustomize configurations, or Helm chart value files for a specific application or a logical group of services.
-The ArgoCD `Application` definitions in `gitops/` will point to these directories as their source.
+- **Application Manifests**: Top-level directories (e.g., `harbor/`, `monitoring/`, `services/`) containing raw Kubernetes manifests, Kustomize overlays, or Helm chart `values.yaml` files.
-- **`cert-manager/`, `cluster/`, `metallb/`, `node-feature/`, `traefik/`, `trivy/`**: These directories contain resources for cluster add-ons or system-level services, often managed as separate ArgoCD applications.
+- **`cluster/`**: Contains core system-level services consolidated into the cluster-wide GitOps management flow.

 ## 📦 Applications